Peer Review Process

 • Avoiding the use of unpublished material for personal advantage

-These practices align with internationally recognized ethical guidelines and contribute to the integrity and reliability of the scholarly publishing process.
+These practices align with internationally recognized ethical guidelines and support the integrity of scholarly publishing.

 COPE Guidelines for Peer Review Process